0x676e67/rnet/docs/source/getting-started/introduction.md

 ## Why wreq?

-1. When your **HTTP** requests succeed in a browser but get blocked in Python due to network fingerprint issues, this tool bridges the gap. [wreq-python] allows you to customize your **TLS**, **JA3/JA4**, and **HTTP/2** fingerprints to mimic real browsers, making it ideal for web scraping, penetration testing, and security research.
+1. When your **HTTP** requests succeed in a browser but get blocked in Python due to network fingerprint issues, this tool bridges the gap. [wreq] allows you to customize your **TLS**, **JA3/JA4**, and **HTTP/2** fingerprints to mimic real browsers, making it ideal for web scraping, penetration testing, and security research.

 2. The standard **HTTP Client**, such as [requests] and [httpx], have different network fingerprints from browsers.
 The main differences lie in **TLS handshake**, **HTTP/2 frame characteristics**, and **JA3/JA4** fingerprints.
 Browsers use specific encryption suites and extensions in the TLS handshake, while standard HTTP clients may use different default settings, causing servers to recognize and block these requests.

-3. [wreq-python] uses the **BoringSSL** library, which is fully sufficient to set TLS fingerprints that match mainstream browsers while maintaining native performance.
+3. [wreq] uses the **BoringSSL** library, which is fully sufficient to set TLS fingerprints that match mainstream browsers while maintaining native performance.

-4. In addition, the basic functions of [wreq-python] are similar to those of the standard **HTTP Client**, offering a wide range of features such as connection pooling, redirection policies, Cookie storage, and streaming transmission, which can meet various complex HTTP request requirements.
+4. In addition, the basic functions of [wreq] are similar to those of the standard **HTTP Client**, offering a wide range of features such as connection pooling, redirection policies, Cookie storage, and streaming transmission, which can meet various complex HTTP request requirements.

 ## Behavior

 1. **HTTP/2 over TLS**

 Due to the complexity of **TLS** encryption and the widespread adoption of **HTTP/2**, browser fingerprints such as **JA3**, **JA4**, and **Akamai** cannot be reliably emulated using simple fingerprint strings.
-Instead of parsing and emulating these string-based fingerprints, [wreq-python] provides fine-grained control over **TLS** and **HTTP/2** extensions and settings for precise browser behavior emulation.
+Instead of parsing and emulating these string-based fingerprints, [wreq] provides fine-grained control over **TLS** and **HTTP/2** extensions and settings for precise browser behavior emulation.

 2. **Device Emulation**

-**TLS** and **HTTP/2** fingerprints are often identical across various browser models because these underlying protocols evolve slower than browser release cycles. **100+ browser device emulation profiles** are maintained in **[wreq-python]**.
+**TLS** and **HTTP/2** fingerprints are often identical across various browser models because these underlying protocols evolve slower than browser release cycles. **100+ browser device emulation profiles** are maintained in **[wreq]**.

 ???+ note "Available OS emulations"